mdizhar3103/working-with-ansible/managing-parallelism/README.md

 - Allows to control the seize of a rolling update window
 - Set in the play header
 - We can set a number, a percentage, or a list of numbers of hosts

+**Strategy Plugins**
+- Plugins augment Ansible's core functionality
+- Strategy plugins handle the scheduling of tasks and hosts
+- Strategy plugins:
+    - __Linear__
+        - Default strategy
+        - Runs each task on all hosts affected by a play before starting the next task on any host
+        - Whether or not you use the forks or serial settings is important
+        - Makes you as fast as your slowest host
+    - __Free__
+        - Each host runs through the task list as fast as possible
+        - Slow hosts won't delay the rest
+    - Host_pinned
+    - Debug
+- ***Only one strategy plugin can be used per play***